- Location: Housing Board Colony, Laheriasarai, Darbhanga, Bihar, India 846001

 History & Importance

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘left shoulder (Vama Skandha) ’ of Sati fell to this place.
 In this temple Shakti is worshiped as ‘Uma‘ or ‘Mahadevi‘ and Bhairav is worshiped as ‘Mahodar‘.

 - Ram Navami